-With hardware that stacks up comfortably to the OnePlus, Honor and Motorolas of the world, and a price to match, is this the new sub-RM3000 phone to look out for?
-Here’s what I think so far.
+And with hardware that stacks up comfortably to the OnePlus, Honor and Motorolas of the world, and a price to match, it’s a mostly welcome one.

 Design & build

 The ZenFone 4 is part of a growing army of phones that look and feel quite expensive, but don’t even get close to the scary prices of today’s priciest models.
 It costs around £449: not cheap, but a lot more affordable than an iPhone X.

 It has Gorilla Glass 4 plates on the front and back, and aluminium on the sides.
 A year so ago, the ZenFone 4 would have looked right at home next to the top-tier phones.

 Things have shifted, though.
 Today, a screen surround any thicker than a Cadbury’s chocolate finger marks you out as a phone that needs to shape up.
 And the ZenFone 4 has pretty traditional screen:bulk ratio.

 It also doesn’t have a tapered design, making the phone seem a little boxy for something only 7.7mm thick.
 However, it’s smart-looking and only a shade bigger than the OnePlus 5.

 On the back there’s a design nod borrowed from Asus’s ZenBook laptops too.
 There’s a shiny circular pattern under the glass that catches the light but doesn’t make the ZenFone 4 as garishly flashy as something like the Honor 9.

 All the little extras you expect from a good mid-range phone are here too.
 There’s a good fingerprint scanner on the front, NFC, Bluetooth 5.0 and a USB-C port rather than the older microUSB kind.
 The highlight is 64GB storage: loads.
 This can also be bulked-up with a microSD card.